 Think of wealth as security, not a license to spend foolishly.
 Live modestly, and you'll be able to weather dips in the financial markets.
 If you invest to feed a lavish lifestyle, you'll soon find yourself making rash decisions based on greed.

 Buffett likes to say that knowledge accumulates just like interest in the bank.
+(Especially if you've got a high-interest savings account.)
 He starts each day with a newspaper, and he reads books on various topics every day.

 Consuming information will not only influence your investing, but it also will prepare you for success in all areas of life.
 Soak up what others can tell you about new technologies and new strategies.

 Those who avoid learning new things risk becoming obsolete.
 Be like Buffett, and you'll never grow too old to learn a new trick.

 When investing, use your own money.
 Buffett says it's "crazy" to borrow.
 "It's insane to risk what you have and need for something you don't really need," he told CNBC.